Purpose and Mission

 Your state board offers spiritual intention cards to our members (enrollment form or spiritual intention card).
 Our Past State Clergy Consultant, Father Grimme, at Saint Thérèse the Child of Jesus, Altoona, Pennsylvania, offers up our spiritual intentions on the third Sunday of the month, at the 10:30 A.M.
 Mass.

 Donations received from these intentions, will be sent to the North American College in Rome, to help our seminarians studying there.
 You may send any donation amount you wish, with a check made payable to Catholic Daughters of the Americas.
 A personal check will be accepted for these spiritual intentions.
-The spiritual intention form and your check or money order, or any questions you may have, should be directed to our: First Vice State Regent.
+See our spiritual intention form for more information.

 In 2010, at the suggestion of Anne Nelson, then National Regent Elect and our National Supervisor, our ten-week raffle began.
 At that time, its purpose was to fund our State Court's 100th Anniversary celebration in 2011.